 ABICOR BINZEL offers all common threads and holders for contact tips: whether slip-on, metric or non-metric thread.
 We offer the right contact tip for any application!

 The coated contact tips are available for all common wire diameters and types.
 In pipeline construction, wire diameters of 1.0 mm and 1.2 mm are mainly used, both with solid wire and with flux-cored wire.
-The contact tip with the hardest DHCA basic material is only available for wire diameters of more than 1.2 mm.

 The use of coated contact tips is increasing in all industries involved in pipe production or narrow-gap welding.
 Classic pipeline construction in the onshore and offshore sector, pipeline construction for newer power lines, oil and gas as well as communication lines or shipbuilding are the fields in which coated contact tips are used.
 Their geometry and properties make them ideal components for narrow-gap welding, where work is usually carried out under time and cost pressure and particularly high demands are placed on welding torches and contact tips.